E-commerce CRO (With 8 Easy To Implement E-commerce CRO Tactics)

 - CRO will also boost your Google rankings – Without any doubt, user experience is a huge factor Google considers when it comes to rankings websites.
 More user-friendly your website is – the more sales you’ll make.
 More user-friendly your website is – you can expect bigger rankings.
 It’s also important to mention that pages that rank first on Google usually have a click-through-rate of over 30%.

 We already said that the average conversion rate for e-commerce websites is around 2%.

 To be honest, if your e-commerce conversion rate is around 2% – you should be more than satisfied.
 But, there’re always ways to improve it.

-If you want to dive deep into the CRO waters, it’s important to mention that, although it’s not very expensive, it still requires some hard work and money.
-Actually, top converting companies spend over 5% of their total budget to CRO.
+If you want to dive deep into the CRO marketing waters, it’s important to mention that, although it’s not very expensive, it still requires some hard work and money.
+Actually, top converting companies spend over 5% of their total budget on CRO.

 But CRO still isn’t as expensive as other strategies.

 According to Econsultancy, for every $92 spend on acquiring customers, only $1 is spent on CRO strategies.